YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 JNLINVALID, xxxx is not a valid journal file Region: yyyy

-Run Time Error: This indicates that YottaDB/GT.M could not open journal file xxxx, due to an error that is detailed in the accompanying previous message(s).
+Run Time Error: This indicates that YottaDB could not open journal file xxxx, due to an error that is detailed in the accompanying previous message(s).
 While trying to create a new journal file for the same region it encountered errors. yyyy is the region name associated with the journal.

 Action: Review the accompanying error message(s) to determine the cause of the failure of the new journal file creation.
 After the cause is resolved, to reestablish durability perform a MUPIP BACKUP that turns journaling back on.